Sales Tax Holidays: Politically Expedient but Poor Tax Policy, 2018

 Lawmakers should avoid creating temporary tax laws like sales tax holidays.
 From the perspective of a business trying to operate at maximum efficiency, the extra administrative and labor costs associated with a sales tax holiday are an unjustifiable burden, considering the unlikelihood that sales tax holidays increase overall sales.
 Instead of creating a subset of tax laws that apply only temporarily and then creating ambiguity about whether those very laws will even be implemented on a year-to-year basis, lawmakers should focus on enacting real and permanent tax relief.

 There is little economic justification for why a product purchased during one time period should be tax-exempt while the same product purchased in another time period should be taxable.
-Experience with sales tax holidays shows that consumers will wait until a holiday to purchase the same goods they would have purchased earlier in the year.
+Experience with sales tax holidays shows that consumers will wait until a holiday to purchase the same goods they would have purchased earlier in the year, as outlined above.
 But purchases in one time period are no more beneficial to the economy, all else being equal, than purchases in another time period.

 Time discrimination also has serious negative consequences for some consumers and businesses.
-Some consumers may be unable to shop during the sales tax holiday because they’re working, are out of town, or are between paychecks.
+Some consumers may be unable to shop during the sales tax holiday because they are working, out of town, or between paychecks.
 Presumably they are no less deserving of a tax break than consumers who can shop during the holiday, but the timing of the sales tax holiday excludes them from the tax relief.